rydmike/rydmike.github.io/colorscheme.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5al.png?raw=true" alt="ColorScheme example 5 light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5bl.png?raw=true" alt="ColorScheme example 5b light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5fl.png?raw=true" alt="ColorScheme example 5f light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5gl.png?raw=true" alt="ColorScheme example 5g light" width="190"/>

-This example can even do two tricks that the [**Flexfold demo app**](https://rydmike.com/demoflexfold) cannot.
+Example 5 can even do two tricks that the [**Flexfold demo app**](https://rydmike.com/demoflexfold) cannot.

-It allows you to toggle the dark theme between using the predefined hand-tuned dark colors, or calculating them with the `FlexSchemeColor.toDark` method and using this result for the dark scheme instead.
+It allows you to toggle the dark theme between using the predefined hand-tuned dark colors, or calculating them all with the `FlexSchemeColor.toDark` method and using this result for the dark scheme instead.
 This demonstrates that for quick dark mode schemes, from a set of existing colors for a light scheme, you can create
 matching dark mode scheme of it without hand-picking the colors.
-For actual apps you use in a theme you probably want to define and tune the dark mode colors, but as quick way to get matching dark mode colors the method works surprisingly well, and its result can also be adjusted a bit with its optional `whiteBlend` parameter.
+For actual apps you probably want to define and tune the dark mode colors, but as quick way to get matching dark mode colors, this method works surprisingly well, and its result can also be adjusted a bit with its optional `whiteBlend` parameter.

 With the above **deep blue sea** scheme, the computed ones are a bit more dull and muted in this example.